unleashit/Universal-React-Redux-Node-Postgres-Portfolio/readme.md

 # jasongallagher.org
 My personal site and portfolio.
 A nice mix of react, redux, node.js, websockets, postgreSql, docker and the color green.
+Features a custom control panel for managing the portfolio and the help desk.

 `Important Note: this code is NOT an open source.
 You have a right to view, or install a local copy for personal viewing only.
 You are not granted the right to use this in any other way, either for commercial or non-commercial reasons.
 You may not distribute this code.
 Please see the LICENSE.txt file for more details.`